richardadvocaat/ATP2intervals.icu/README.md

 - **Efficient Data Handling**: Retrieves all relevant events in a single API call to improve performance and reduce server load.
 - **Unit Conversion**: Allows users to specify their unit preference (metric or imperial) for Bike and Run distances, while Swim distances remain in meters.
 - **Custom Descriptions**: Adds custom descriptions based on the 'period' and 'focus' columns from the Excel file.
-  - If 'period' is "Rest", the description will include "Stay in bed or on the beach!".
+  - If 'period' is "Rest", the description will include someting like "Stay in bed or on the beach!". (but it an variable)
   - If 'focus' has a value, the description will include "Focus this week on {focus}".
 - **Test Column**: Adds comments for tests specified in the 'test' column.
 - **Focus Columns**: Adds focus based on specified focus columns like Aerobic Endurance, Muscular Force, etc.